 - Maintain the routine.
 To give your child a sense of normalcy, keep up your family's usual dinner, homework and bedtime routine.

 - Spend extra time together.
-Special attention can foster your child's sense of security.
-Spend a little more time reading to your child or tucking him or her in at night.
+This can foster your child's sense of security.
 If your child is having trouble sleeping, allow him or her to sleep with a light on or to sleep in your room for a short time.
-Extra cuddles might help, too.

-- Do something for those affected by the tragedy.
-Consider ways that you and your child can help victims and their families.
-You might take your child to your place of worship or write thank-you notes to first responders.
+- Do something.
+Consider ways to help victims and their families.
+Hold a service related to the tragedy.
+You might work with your child to write thank-you notes to first responders.

 What else can I do?

-It might be the last thing on your mind, but caring for yourself after a tragedy is important.
-Pay attention to your own feelings of grief, anger or anxiety.
-Lean on loved ones for support or talk to a mental health provider.
+Caring for yourself after a tragedy is important.
+Pay attention to your feelings and lean on loved ones or talk to a mental health provider.
 Get enough sleep, eat a healthy diet and stay active.
-Taking care of yourself will enable you to care for your child and serve as a role model for how to cope.
+This will enable you to care for your child and serve as a role model for how to cope.